ELLIEAI7/Cliniscribe/client/web-react/README.md

-# CliniScribe Web UI
+# CogniScribe Web UI

-A beautiful, modern React frontend for CliniScribe - the AI-powered study assistant for medical and nursing students.
+A beautiful, modern React frontend for CogniScribe - the AI-powered study assistant for medical and nursing students.

 ## Features